sakshij1512/browser-atm-tool/README.md

 How to use?
 1.Open http://localhost:5173 in your browser.
 2.Enter a product page URL (Shopify / BigCommerce / other).
+Ex: "https://cornerstone-light-demo.mybigcommerce.com/scrub-brush/"
 3.Click Run Test.

 Results are shown in JSON format, for example: